 San Diego pollen forecast — Mira Mesa HS's Baseball Diamond neighborhood

-Today (25 June) pollen in Mira Mesa HS's Baseball Diamond, San Diego is none Tomorrow (26 June 2026) levels are similar.
+Today (16 July) pollen in Mira Mesa HS's Baseball Diamond, San Diego is low; grass is low.
+Tomorrow (17 July 2026) levels are similar.
+Over the following five days grass will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app